Slit-slide-sew bijections for oriented planar maps: Slit-slide-sew bijection

 \section{Slit-slide-sew bijection}

 In this section, we only consider bipolar oriented maps.
 As a consequence, all the edges are oriented.
 For an edge~$e$, we respectively denote its tail and head by~$e^-$ and~$e^+$.

 \paragraph{Paths.} A \emph{path} from a vertex~$v$ to a vertex~$v'$ is a finite sequence $\bgamma=(e_1,e_2,\dots,e_k)$ of edges such that $e_1^-=v$, for $1\le i \le k-1$, $e_i^+=e_{i+1}^-$, and $e_k^+=v'$.
 Beware that a path is only made of edges oriented in the underlying orientation; they cannot be used ``backward''.
-Also, since the orientations we consider are always acyclic, all paths are \emph{simple}, in the sense that the vertices they visit are all distinct.
+Also, since we consider here acyclic orientations, paths are \emph{simple}, in the sense that the vertices they visit are all distinct.

 Among all the paths from a vertex~$v$ to the North Pole~$\rN$, one will be of particular interest.
 Recall that, around a given non-pole vertex, the edges are partitioned into a consecutive group of incoming edges then a consecutive group of outgoing edges.
 The \emph{rightmost path} from~$v$ to~$\rN$ is the path that takes at each vertex the rightmost outgoing edge, that is, the first outgoing edge in counterclockwise order after the group of incoming edges.
 If~$v$ is the South Pole~$\rS$, then the first edge of the path is the one having the external face to its right.
-Similarly, for an edge~$e$, the \emph{rightmost path} from~$e$ to~$\rN$ is the path made of~$e$ followed by the rightmost path from~$e^+$ to~$\rN$.

-Note that, as soon as the rightmost path~$\bgamma$ from a vertex~$v$ (resp.\ from an edge~$e$) to~$\rN$ reaches the boundary of the map, it stays on it until the Pole~$\rN$.
+Note that, as soon as the rightmost path~$\bgamma$ from a vertex~$v$ to~$\rN$ reaches the boundary of the map, it stays on it until the Pole~$\rN$.
 Thus, $\bgamma$ is made of an \emph{internal part}~$\bgammai$, followed (once the boundary is reached) by an \emph{external part}, which is included in the boundary.
-Clearly, the internal part has length~$0$ if and only if~$v$ (resp.~$e$) is external.
-We call \emph{external index} with respect to~$v$ (resp.~$e$) the length of the external part.
+Clearly, the internal part has length~$0$ if and only if~$v$ is external.
+We call \emph{external index} with respect to~$v$ the length of the external part.